 First of all, let’s review the issue from the opposite side, namely the one who you want to get familiar with.
-It is pronounced that the human being inherently has tendency to minimize the consuming of energy for any kind of activity, and it is quite axiomatic that reading takes more energy than listening.
+It is stated that the human being inherently has a tendency to minimize energy consumption for any kind of activity, and it is clear that reading takes more energy than listening.
 The popularity of a visual social media such as Instagram in comparison with Twitter which is based on reading, can be mentioned as an evidence for this claim.
-Furthermore, it is proven that newborns aurally bring into contact with their surroundings for the first time, which can be made the inference that it is more comfortable to encounter the world through hearing.
-So, provided that you are silver-tongued, speaking is more likely to enhance the chance of cementing a relationship, rather than writing.
+Furthermore, it is proven that newborns aurally connect with their surroundings for the first time, which can indicate that it is more comfortable to interact with the world through hearing.
+Therefore, provided that you are silver-tongued, speaking is more likely to enhance the chance of cementing a relationship, rather than writing.

-In lieu of the above clauses, you can get in touch with a person by exchanging letters -the old fashion way- or chatting via social media networks.
-Although it needs to be more creative to impress on others just using the written words, you have more time to seek the most appropriate word in your mind, and it can be compensated the other insufficient aspects.
+In lieu of the above clauses, you can get in touch with a person by exchanging letters the old-fashioned way or chat via social media networks.
+Although you need to be more creative to impress others just using written words, you have more time to seek the most appropriate word in your mind, and it can be compensated the other insufficient aspects.
 If you are shy in dealing with people, writing would help you to conceal your drawbacks.
-Moreover, when your audience is reading a text, he/she imagines the most ideal illustration in his/her brain, while it can be totally different from what really is.
+Moreover, when your audience is reading a text, he/she imagines the most ideal illustration in his/her brain, while can be totally different from what really is.

-Eventually, it looks like both cases have their own advantages which totally depend on the personality of the individuals.
+Eventually, it seems that both forms of communication have their own advantages which totally depends on the personality of the individuals.

+Control grammatical errors.

+In order to write natural English, try to use the best voc for your meaning.

+Read more samples.
+Your language needs to be more native-like.

+Work on your coherence.
+Write suitable topic sentences.